- Asked by: Alex Johnstone, MSP for North East Scotland, Scottish Conservative and Unionist Party

 Answered by Ross Finnie on 16 September 2002

-To ask the Scottish Executive what action it plans to take to minimise costs to the agricultural sector of its proposals to bring waste from farms, such as packaging waste and redundant equipment, under the same regulatory framework as such waste from other businesses and to bring farm dumps under the same regulatory structure as landfill sites.
+To ask the Scottish Executive what it expects the cost to be to the agricultural sector of bringing waste from farms, such as packaging waste and redundant equipment, under the same regulatory framework as such waste from other businesses.

 Answer